 Sarah Jama is a community organizer and was the 2016/17 president of the McMaster Womanists.
 She has organized a number of events in Hamilton on racism, such as the Rise Up: Rally against Police Brutality, and Hamilton’s first Anti-Racism Action Initiative.
 She served a two year term as the Ontario Director of the National Educational Association of Disabled Students, and founded Maccess at McMaster University.
 Sarah was named by the CBC as one of Hamilton’s top five most interesting people of 2016.
 She is currently a Community Engagement Liaison in the office of Councillor Matthew Green, and an Outreach Coordinator in the Hamilton Centre for Civic Inclusion.

-Project Lead, Economic Development Division, City of Hamilton
+Senior Project Manager, Immigration Partnership, Economic Development Division, City of Hamilton

 Sarah Wayland is the Project Lead for Global Hamilton in the Economic Development Division in the City of Hamilton.
 A dual US-Canadian citizen, she earned her PhD in political science from the University of Maryland.
 Sarah also owns her own consulting business focusing on various social issues, and she has conducted research for various government and nongovernmental organizations, including Citizenship and Immigration Canada, Government of Ontario, Region of Peel, Maytree, Metcalf Foundation, and Community Foundations of Canada.
 From 2005 to 2014, she served on the board of directors of Immigrant Women’s Centre, including as Secretary and President.